 Background

 The Stichting European Grid Initiative (hereafter referred to as “EGI.eu”) is a foundation under Dutch law whose mission is to create and maintain a pan-European Grid Infrastructure in collaboration with its participants (National Grid Initiatives - NGIs) and associated participants (e.g. European International Research Organisations - EIROs) in order to guarantee the long-term availability of a generic e-infrastructure for all European research communities and their international collaborators.
 In its role of coordinating grid activities between European NGIs EGI.eu will: 1) operate a secure integrated production grid infrastructure that seamlessly federates resources from providers around Europe; 2) coordinate the support of the research communities using the European infrastructure coordinated by EGI.eu; 3) work with software providers within Europe and worldwide to provide high-quality innovative software solutions that deliver the capability required by its user communities; 4) ensure the development of EGI.eu through the coordination and participation in collaborative research projects that bring innovation to European Distributed Computing Infrastructures (DCIs).
+EGI.eu interacts with users by promoting the creation of Virtual Research Communities to organise and help sustain large-scale research collaborations or a number of separate VOs grouped according to research domain or computational techniques.

 A summary of EGI.eu is attached as Annex 1.

+CIMA (International Centre on Environmental Monitoring) is a private non-profit research organisation founded in September 2007 as the evolution of the pre-existing CIMA Research Interuniversity Centre.
+CIMA’s mission to observe to predict and predict to prevent through the observation of the planet, from global to very detailed scales, works to predict incoming extremes of climate as well as environmental changes and crises.
+As an institute recognised by the Civil Protection Department of the Italian Prime Minister's Cabinet Office and with key expertise in the field, CIMA has served as coordinator of the DRIHMS project (Distributed Research Infrastructure for Hydro-Meteorology Study) and will again in a follow-up project DRIHM.

-The Hydro-Meteorology Research Community VRC (hereafter referred to as “HMRC”) deals with problems involving the hydrologic cycle, the water budget, and the rainfall statistics of storms.
+Overall, the hydro-meteorology research community deals with problems involving the hydrologic cycle, the water budget, and the rainfall statistics of storms.
 The boundaries of hydrometeorology are not clear-cut, and the problems of the hydrometeorologist overlap with those of the climatologist, the hydrologist, the cloud physicist, and the weather forecaster.
-Considerable emphasis is placed on determining, theoretically or empirically, the relationships between meteorological variables and the maximum precipitation reaching the ground.
+Considerable emphasis has been placed on determining, theoretically or empirically, the relationships between meteorological variables and the maximum precipitation reaching the ground.
 Other concerns of hydrometeorologists include the determination of rainfall probabilities, the space and time distribution of rainfall and evaporation, the recurrence interval of major storms, snow melt and runoff, and probable wind tides and waves in reservoirs.
 The whole field of water quality and supply is of growing importance in hydrometeorology.

+CIMA, and its central role in the hydrometeorology research community and as coordinator of dedicated projects in the area, is well positioned to represent the overall hydro-meteorology community and coordinate the HMRC VRC (hereafter referred to as “HMRC”).

-The CIMA Research Foundation legally represents HMRC.
-A summary of HMRC and the CIMA Foundation is attached as Annex 2.
+A summary of CIMA and HMRC is attached as Annex 2.

-Article : Definitions
+Article 1: Definitions

 For the purpose of this MoU: